AlfredSAM/medium_blogs/Environment_Setups_Data_Science_Garuda_Linux/Instructions.md

 * Generally speaking, the config file of `fish` is in `/home/.config/fish/config.fish`.
 One can use [micro](https://micro-editor.github.io/), the default editor in Garuda Linux to open such config file.
-It is noticed that `source ~/.profile` is in the file, whicn means that this file automatically load the setups from `~/.profile`.
+It is noticed that `source ~/.profile` is in the file, which means that this file automatically load the setups from `~/.profile`.
 * From the home page of [Homebrew](https://brew.sh/), the suggested installation command is